msrasys/nnscaler/docs/parallel_module.md

 ```
 You can use `init_params` to control whether to initialize the module parameters with the module parameters' values when we trace it.
 You can set it to `False` if you don't want to.

+As noted before, in most cases, you still need to set `init_params=True` to make sure non-persistent buffers are initialized if you want to initialize weights by loading a checkpoint.

 2. `train_step`
 ```python
 def train_step(self,